 AB422 – Fetal Alcohol Spectrum Disorder program.

-Luke Dumaran – Psychological developmental counselor with Nevada’s Autis, Treatment Assistance Program (ATAP). (ldumaran@adsd.nv.gov)
+Luke Dumaran – Psychological developmental counselor with Nevada’s Autism Treatment Assistance Program (ATAP). (ldumaran@adsd.nv.gov)

 New position for the program.

 AB422 is the pilot project awarded to ATAP, currently in the learning phase and next will be a planning phase.